 git remote remove origin

 Let’s finally do a push.
-The name of our remote is “gitlab” and I believe “master” here refers to the name of the branch we want to push to on the remote server.
-The -u tells Git to remember our remote name, so that next time we can simply run “git push”.
+The name of our remote server is “gitlab” and I believe “main” here refers to the name of the branch we want to push to on the remote server.
+The -u tells Git to remember our remote server name.
+So that next time we can simply run “git push”.